korbes/weeknr/README.md

 # weeknr
-Program that shows current week number in tray
+Program that shows current week number (using isocalendar) in tray

+## Requirements

+PyStray
+PIL